psyh/testlib/README.md

 3. Use API.class to use the module as API-emulator.
 4. API generate 20 results and start Update Service.
 You have to initialisate it and generate results.
 See below.
 5. Remove results from list of results when user pushed "like", "dislike" buttons or Person got "removed" status.
-6. If person user liked befor got status "like" you have MATCH - show system notification with sound and vibration.
+6. If some person got status "like" and user liked this person before - show system notification with sound and vibration - This is MATCH.
-7. If person is showing now in results list has already status "like" and user pushed "like" button  show MATCH Screen.
+7. If person is in results list now has already status "like" and user pushed "like" button show MATCH Screen.
 8. If some person got status "removed" - show system notification without sound and vibration.
 9. Use Google Maps to show markers - small person's photos to show person's location.
 Don't forget update location of Person that was updated by API.
 10. Show "heart" icon above Person's photo if Person existing in result list got status "like".
 (Use any icon you can find)

+#### Required
+Data has to be locally saved

 #### Desirable
-to demonstrate your skills in
+to demonstrate your skills in using

-1. using activities, fragments and its lifecycles.
+1. activities, fragments and its lifecycles.
-2. using multithreading
+2. multithreading
-3. using adapters
+3. adapters
-4. using resources (layouts, styles etc)
+4. resources (layouts, styles etc)
-5. using maps
+5. maps

-#### Perfect (not required)
+#### Will be Perfect (but not required)
 1. DI
 2. TDD
 3. RX